Frequently Asked Questions

 Do you offer in-state tuition for any special groups of students?

 No. The School of Medicine does not qualify for the Great Lakes Award or Wayne State's Good Neighbor Policy.
 Please see our current tuition rates.
 If you believe that you should be considered for in-state tuition, you must submit a residency reclassification form.
+The form can only be submitted once you enroll in classes.

 Are Canadian students eligible for scholarship consideration?